stt-datacore/website/static/crew/dsc_tyler_lt_crew.md

 series: dsc
 memory_alpha:
 bigbook_tier: 8
-events: 17
+events: 28
 in_portal: true
 published: true
 ---

-His 800+ SEC base may earn some shuttle play on the average roster, but it's in combination with his events where it shines.
-Disco and Klingon (spoiler alert) trait events in addition to any variant bonuses give him the potential to make a splash for several weeks in a row.
-One of only a few crew to offer the [_Pilot/SEC node unlock_](https://stt.wiki/wiki/Serious_Business).
+[_The megas just keep on comin'_](https://www.youtube.com/watch?v=WQZqJ_-WAO8) - [_it seems that everything is coming up Tyler_](https://www.youtube.com/watch?v=M67E9mpwBpM).
+Rocket fueled by _six_ (!!!) previous megas, Tyler has fast become one of the most important event super rares the game has ever seen.
+While I wouldn't bet on a Marksman or Tactician mega, I would have said the same for Pilot so, really, who knows?
+Beyond the clumps of Tyler/Disco events, he's also one of only a few crew to offer the [_Pilot/SEC node unlock_](https://stt.wiki/wiki/Serious_Business).